danilolapegna/Kintsugi-Publishing-Python-Suite/README.md

 - Plugin-based architecture: easily add new functionalities like analytics and such.
 - For all code geeks: Modularized code with clear separation of concerns.

-## A bit more detail on how it works, in case you're interested
+## How this works, in short

-The script processes documents (Word, text, or Markdown) by breaking them into meaningful sections based on headings or content.
-Each section is then sent to OpenAI, where it can be translated, improved, or analyzed according to the chosen functionality.
-Finally, each result is appended and saved into a txt file or embedded into a new .docx file (functionality in development).
-Short, uninformative sections are also automatically merged to ensure each request is substantial enough for the model.
+- Take all documents in the input folder
+- Send each of them, one section at a time, to a processor class (usually an OpenAI api client) that will review/translate/summarise it.
+- Save the report for each document in a separate file or embedded into a new .docx file.

 ## Usage